 The above figures are for the funded obligations only and do not include any unfunded pensioner liabilities.
 The durations are effective at the previous formal valuation as at 31 March 2022.
-The weighted average duration of the defined benefit obligation for the scheme members in 2023/24 is 19 years.
+As at the date of the most recent valuation, the duration of the Employer's funded obligations in 2024/25 is 19 years.